Skip to content

 Risk Assessment

 The risk assessments are generic in that they will apply to a number of areas within NHSGGC.
 You can download them to be included in your ward / departments Health and Safety Management Manual.
-If you do so however, you must ensure that you have altered the generic principles of the risk assessment to your own specifc area, for example, you may have to take into account specifc risks associated with the environment you work in or the equipment you have access to.
+If you do so however, you must ensure that you have altered the generic principles of the risk assessment to your own specific area, for example, you may have to take into account specifc risks associated with the environment you work in or the equipment you have access to.

 Musculoskeletal Disorder Guidance